wso2/product-apim/product-scenarios/4-application-development-using-apis/4.1-application-developers-should-be-able-to-use-apis-in-their-applications/4.1.3-delete-registered-application/README.md

-# 4.1.2 Deleting an application
+# 4.1.3 Deleting an application

 ## When to use this approach
 When an application needs to be deleted

 ## Sample use case
 An Application developer wants to delete an application, and to do that developer would go to the API store and delete the desired application.
-If the application has subscriptions to APIs they will be removed.
+Once deleted, if the application had subscriptions to APIs they will be removed.

 ## Supported versions
 All